-Today marks the anniversary of the death of Lu Xun, arguably the greatest Chinese writer of the 20th century.
-Considered the founding father of modern Chinese literature, Lu Xun had a huge influence not only on his own country’s literary movement but also its overall development.
+Lu Xun, arguably the greatest Chinese writer of the 20th century, is considered the founding father of modern Chinese literature.
+Lu Xun had a huge influence not only on his own country’s literary movement but also its overall development.

-Born in 1881 in Shaoxing, Zhejiang province, Zhou Shuren (Lu Xun was a pen name) published his first short story, Diary of a Madman, in 1918.
+Born on September 25, 1881, in Shaoxing, Zhejiang province, Zhou Shuren (Lu Xun was a pen name) published his first short story, Diary of a Madman, in 1918.
 Known for his incisive style, Lu Xun was a master of irony and satire, but one can also find in his works deep empathy for the foolishness and apathy that he criticized in Chinese society.

 Since many of his works are still compulsory reading in schools, almost every educated person can recall several of Lu Xun’s renowned sayings.
 Here are 10 quotes that show the literary master at his most penetrating—most of which are still relevant today.